ZeppLu/KDE-at-Arch/README.md

 #### Top Panel
 Latte Dock + 3x Active Window Control (1 for application title, 1 for double click to maximize/restore control, 1 for buttons control).

+#### Title Bar
+To get a more integrated title bar, follow [this instruction](http://www.alexl.netsons.org/78).
+To remove the blue horizontal line between title bar and windows, head to `System Settings -> Application Style -> Window Decorations -> Theme -> Configure Breeze` and uncheck a self-explained option.

 Control
 ------------